Understanding What Drives IBS &

 • low stomach acid

-• enzyme or bile insufficiency
+• inadequate digestive enzymes or bile flow

-• sluggish motility
+• sluggish or irregular motility

 • microbial imbalance or SIBO